 - It is equivalent to a course or courses at Bloomfield College and

 Prior learning is evaluated through a portfolio system.
 A portfolio is a completion of documentation assembled in an approved format to demonstrate college-level knowledge for an award of credit.
 The portfolio you submit will serve as proof of your expertise and the value it has in the academic world.
 It can include knowledge or skills gained from a wide variety of sources, including but not limited to:

 - Full or part time jobs Independent reading and study

 - Community or religious activities

 Applying for PLA

-To apply for portfolio assessment students must:
+To apply for Prior Learning Assessment students must: